 In very rare circumstances, it may become necessary for Sail Britain to cancel a trip.
-If Sail Britain cancels your expedition for any reason within Sail Britain’s control, we will refund 100% of what you have paid at the time of cancellation.
-If cancellation becomes necessary due to circumstances outside our control, force majeure, public health emergency, or act of God, we may be unable to offer refunds.
-We strongly encourage participants to take out travel insurance in case of this possibility.
+If Sail Britain cancels your expedition for any reason within Sail Britain’s control, we will in the first instance endeavour to fulfill your booking by transferring it to another week of the programme.
+If this is not possible, we will refund 100% of what you have paid at the time of cancellation.
+If cancellation becomes necessary due to circumstances outside our control, including force majeure, public health emergency, or act of God, we may be unable to offer refunds.
+We strongly encourage participants to take out travel insurance to cover this possibility.

 Sail Britain can take no responsibility for any cancellation or amendment penalties that your travel operator may charge you if you have to change or cancel your travel plans as a result of cancellation by Sail Britain.
 Your travel arrangements are subject to the terms and conditions of the travel company/operator through which you booked your travel.
 Participants are encouraged to buy flexible, refundable tickets and to purchase insurance which covers Trip Cancellation.

 If you wish to be transferred from one trip to another in our programme, you may do so up until eight weeks before the first trip is due to start, providing spaces are available.
 For each original reservation with a deposit, you are allowed one free transfer to another trip.

 The trip notes contain vital information about the expedition you will be joining, such as the project activities, physical requirements, packing list and safety information.
 Please read it thoroughly, well in advance of the trip and contact Sail Britain if you have any questions.